TT

 Seal's answer: global building blocks define the what and why; local sites configure the how.
 Sites own their execution while inheriting traceability to global definitions.
 Improvements propagate.
 Differences are explicit, not implicit.

-One Platform Process, three site-specific configurations — shared parameters inherited, local exceptions explicit and time-bound
+One Platform Process, three site-specific configurations.
+Shared parameters inherited, local exceptions explicit and time-bound

-Fig. 6 — One Platform Process, three site-specific configurations — shared parameters inherited, local exceptions explicit and time-bound
+Fig. 6 — One Platform Process, three site-specific configurations.
+Shared parameters inherited, local exceptions explicit and time-bound

 When the global team decides to tighten a parameter range based on new data, the change is proposed against the Platform Process.
 Each site's Site-Specific Process sees the proposed change, evaluates local impact (does our equipment support the tighter range? do our operators need retraining?), and either accepts the change or requests an exception.
 Exceptions are documented structurally — not as shadow SOPs, but as explicit, justified, time-bound deviations from the global standard.
 Regulators can see both the global standard and the local state without needing a side meeting with the site quality lead to translate.